 Once the reservoir is empty, your practitioner simply refills it by inserting a needle through your skin.
 Pain pumps can eliminate the need for taking oral medications and are ideal if you haven’t found the right solution for resolving your pain.

-You might be a candidate for a pain pump — also known as intrathecal drug delivery — from Arlington Pain & Therapy if you:
+You might be a candidate for a pain pump — also known as intrathecal drug delivery — from Regency Pain & Therapy Institute if you:

 Placing a pain pump is performed under general anesthesia.
 Your surgeon makes a small incision in the middle of your back to expose targeted vertebrae.
 They carefully place the catheter in just the right spot and secure it in place with sutures.